jaitamine/scraper/readme.md

 ### Installing

 A step by step series of examples that tell you how to get a development env running.
-These steps are for windows platform
+These steps are for windows. platform.

-Navigate to your workspace directory
+Navigate to your workspace directory.

 Create a virtual environment
 ```